 One of the most popular removable brace options currently on the market is Invisalign; a system that uses a series of clear, removable aligners that work to gently straighten your teeth.
 These are designed to be completely discreet, making it an option.

 To conclude, there is no option in orthodontic dentistry that is exclusively better than the other, different methods working in similar ways and provide effective results; helping you to achieve the perfect smile.
 Which treatment you opt for is completely up to you and, ultimately, a matter of personal preference.
-If you’re considering braces and want to find out more, visit our orthodontics page to discover what our Dorridge dental practice can do for you.
+If you’re considering braces and want to find out more, visit our orthodontics page to discover what our Ascent Dental Care Solihull practice can do for you.